panchi64/minecraft-server-scripts/README.md

 4. Make a chron job that runs the python file whenever you want.

 That's it :)

-### Note
-- The python script is written so the back-ups in the `minecraft-backups` folder are automatically deleted if they are older than 2 weeks.
-- The chron job's minimum frequency *must* at least be daily, anything less than that and the backups for that day will be overriden.

 ## Directory Map Example
 - minecraft-backups/